-Water Quality Measures: Lower Range Pond is a non-colored lake (average color 11 SPU) with an average SDT of 6.9 m (22.6 ft).
-The range of water column TP for Lower Range Pond is 5-20 parts per billion (ppb) with an average of 7 ppb, while Chla annual averages range from 2.0-5.1 ppb with an average of 3.6 ppb.
+Water Quality Measures: Lower Range Pond is a non-colored lake (average color 8 SPU) with an average SDT of 6.9 m (22.6 ft).
+The range of water column TP for Lower Range Pond is 5-15 parts per billion (ppb) with an average of 7 ppb, while Chla annual averages range from 2.0-6.5 ppb with an average of 3.6 ppb.
 Dissolved oxygen (DO) profiles show significant DO depletion in deep areas of the lake.
-The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is moderate.
+The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is moderate based on sediment testing and historical bottom grab phosphorus concentrations.
 Oxygen levels below 5 parts per million (ppm) stress certain cold water fish and a persistent loss of oxygen may eliminate or reduce habitat for sensitive coldwater species.
 Readings well below 5 ppm are common in the lowest 5 meters of the lake.